chenmoucheng/chenmoucheng.github.io/43041/handout.md

   [*graph homomorphism*](https://en.wikipedia.org/wiki/Graph_homomorphism#Definitions)
   φ from a graph G = (V,E) to G' = (V',E') is a function from V to V' that *preserves* the graph structure of G; that is, for any edge e = (s,t) of G, (φ(s),φ(t)) is an edge of G'.
-Furthermore, a graph homomorphism is a
+Furthermore, a bijective function φ from V to V' is a
   [*graph isomorphism*](https://en.wikipedia.org/wiki/Graph_isomorphism)
-  when it is bijective as a function between the vertices of the two graph, in which case the two graphs are *isomorphic* to each other.
+  if both φ and its inverse are graph homomorphisms from G to G', respectively.
+In this case, the two graphs G and G' are *isomorphic* to each other.

 Given a term, the `term-graph.exe` program can also generate a random, isomorphic term DAG: